 You can obtain a Physical Abuse Restraining Order against your spouse if you believe there is a genuine physical danger to you or to your children.
 This is something that should not be taken lightly and should be discussed with us in advance.

 Residency Requirement.
 You must have lived in Oregon for six months prior to filing for divorce.
-In addition, your divorce must be filed in the county in which either you or your spouse live.
+In addition, your divorce must be filed in the county in which either you or your spouse lives.

 Filing a Divorce.
 The first step is the preparation and filing of a Petition for Dissolution of Marriage.
 The Petition recites the names, ages, and addresses of the husband, wife and all children born or adopted during the marriage; when and where you married and when you separated; that the residency requirement has been satisfied; and that your marriage should be dissolved.
 Most clients expect the Petition to set forth specific provisions for support, custody, a parenting plan (visitation), property division, etc. While we can create such a detailed Petition it is almost always more cost effective to file a more generic document that is drafted with the expectation that the specific details of your divorce will be settled by agreement while the statutory waiting periods are running.